nielsontrung/nielsontrung.github.io/README.md

 # nielsontrung.github.io

 ## About
-Hi I'm Nielson a undergraduate computer science student at the University of Calgary.
+Hi I'm Nielson an undergraduate computer science student at the University of Calgary.

 ## Projects
 - [Discord Bot](#discord-bot)